 And we get to determine our vision and decide to insert that vision into our practical day-to-day experience.

-How you see yourself affects how you are present in your world.
+2. Acknowledge that how you see yourself affects how you are present in your world.

 Whether you think it’s useful for others to acknowledge you when you walk into a room, whether you recognize you have intrinsic value that is useful for others, or whether you determine you get to have others attend to you (as well as you attending to them)… anyway you view yourself affects how you present in your world.